 This course is designed for public servants or

-people willing to succeed the French as Second Language Oral and
+people interested in completing the French as a Second Language Oral and

 Written Proficiency Test.
-We offer a course preparation to
+We offer course preparation to

 by telephone or face-to-face and lasts 20 to 40 minutes.
 It is